There is a lot to worry about when it comes to running your home.

 1. Frequent Repair Costs

-It is common for a heating unit to eventually need a new blower or a little TLC once a year to make sure everything is running correctly, but a well-maintained heating system should work without much fixing along the way.
+It is not uncommon for a heating unit to eventually need a new blower or a little attention once a year to make sure everything is running correctly, but a well-maintained heater should work without much fixing along the way.
 A few indicators that your system may be in need of replacing are below:

-A general rule to remember: if annual repair costs reach 50 percent of the present value of the heating unit, then it’s likely time to replace your furnace.
+A general rule to remember: if annual repair costs reach 50 percent of the present value of the heating unit, it’s most likely time to replace your furnace.

 2. Energy Efficiency

-Are your energy are a little more than you remember them being?
+Are your energy are a little more than they were last year?
 That may be a sign that some part of your heating system is weakening.
-Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is going out.
-Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.
+Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in deciding if your heating unit is going out.
+Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
+Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.

 3. Old Age

-Heating units were never designed to last forever.
+Heating units were never designed to last until the end of time.
 Newer, more efficient systems are coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old furnaces operate at an efficiency of just 65 percent or poorer!
-A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your bank account.
+But keep in mind many old heating systems operate at an efficiency of just 65 percent or poorer!
+A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your wallet.

 4. Excessive Noise

-If you need to raise your voice to talk because your system is too loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your unit is too loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

-Today’s latest products function more soundlessly than ever.
-Often you’ll have to really pay attention to even know if they’re running.
-If noise pollution is a concern for you, that may be reason enough to upgrade to newer equipment.
+Today’s latest products operate more soundlessly than ever.
+Often you’ll have to really play close attention to even know if they’re running.
+If noise pollution is an issue for you, that may be reason enough to upgrade to newer equipment.

 5. Temperature and Comfort Issues